 Dead Horse Gap Hike

-Grade:ย 3ย ย Distance: 10km circuit
+Grade: 3 Distance: 10km circuit

 Highlights: Unique Snowy Mountains landscape; granite tors, alpine snowgums & Thredbo river

-Hike Type: Guided or Self Guided
+Hike Type: Private or Self Guided

 The hike takes roughly 4-5 hours with plenty of stunning sights to take in along the way.
+If you are walking independently, we recommend grabbing a Scenic Lift Pass to start the walk at Eagles Nest.

 Get the most of your hike with a guide.
 You can learn about the unique features of the landscape, plants and animals – and how we can help protect the fragile ecosystem.